Soccer-Euro-Czech Republic penpix

 FORWARDS

-was Golden Boot winner at the 2004 Euro tournament, but has hit
+of play, was Golden Boot winner at Euro 2004 but has hit a dry

 Olympique Lyon player was recalled later the same year.